-Life-size statue of Saint Dymphna
+This life-size statue of Saint Dymphna is my latest commission

-7th century Irish martyr saint.
+She was a 7th century Irish martyr saint.

-How did this statue come about?
+How did this statue of Saint Dymphna come about?

 Excerpts of a Message to his parishioners from Father Mark O’Donnell,

 When I first arrived at St. Joseph Parish almost 10 years ago, I was approached by three parishioners who asked me, “Father who is the patron saint for those afflicted with nervous, mental and emotional illness?”
 Without pausing I said, “Saint Dymphna”.
 After I told them about her story, they told me that they would love to have a statue of her in the sanctuary because every family has been affected by mental and emotional illness.
 I said I would try to get a statue of her so that we could pray for her intercession and for healing for all those who suffer.

 Well, it is almost 10 years later and the need for St. Dymphna’s help could not be more urgent in the world we live in.
 The pandemic with Covid 19 has mentally and emotionally taken a toll on everyone’s health and well-being.
 It has tragically taken too many lives through the disease itself, and the lives of those who are addicted to drugs and through some who desperately turned to suicide because they felt isolated and dehumanized.